msu-econ-data-analytics/course-materials/README.md

 * Tools for big data
 * Databases in R
 * Writing SQL queries
-* Distributed computing with Spark
+* Getting started with BigQuery

 ---